 Follow us on Facebook at Women’s National Book Association of New Orleans.

-Vice President, Marie Breaux
+President, Marie Breaux

 Secretary, Teresa Brader